phluid61/internet-drafts/rfc8089-bis-info/draft.md

 This extended syntax is intended to support URIs that take the following forms:

 * The representation of a non-local file, with an empty authority and a complete (transformed) UNC string in the path.
 E.g.:

   * `file:////host.example.com/path/to/file`

-* As above, with an extra slash between the empty authority and the transformed UNC string, as per the syntax defined in {{?RFC1738}}.
+* As above, with an extra slash between the empty authority and the two slashes of the transformed UNC string, as per the syntax defined in {{?RFC1738}}.
 E.g.:

   * `file://///host.example.com/path/to/file`